mblarsen/shortcode-tokenizer/README.md

 * TEXT: plain text. `body` contains the content.
 * OPEN: an open token, e.g. `[row]`.
 * SELF_CLOSING: a self-closing token `[post id=1/]`.
-* CLOSE: a close token, eg. `[/row]`.
-You will only see the left-over of these tokens in the AST as OPEN tokens that have thier `isClosed` value set to true.
+* CLOSE: a close token, e.g. `[/row]`.
+You will only see the left-over of these tokens in the AST as OPEN tokens that have their `isClosed` value set to true.
 * ERROR: when in non-strict mode offending tokens are converted to ERROR tokens and which behaves like TEXT nodes.